 When baby Regan arrived for her photoshoot on Dec.
 17, she was dressed in a pink pantsuit and pearls with a huge grin on her face.

 "She was in such a good mood," she said.
 "It literally was perfect."

 While Regan's joy helped make the adorable photos, Cee felt honored to take pictures that commemorated Harris' historic win and showed the importance of what a female leader who is South Asian and Black means for all little girls.

 "Representation matters," she said.
 "It is just really important."

-Photographer Nikki Cee’s first newborn photoshoot six years was a mess.
+But newborn photography wasn't always easy.
+Cee’s first photoshoot eight years ago was a mess.
 The baby screamed throughout and snapping cute pictures of the infant was impossible.
-She felt defeated.

-“It was a complete disaster, and I was like ‘OK I am never doing this again,’” the 33-year-old owner of N Cee Photography from Bowie, Maryland, told TODAY Parents.
+“It was a complete disaster, and I was like ‘OK I am never doing this again,’” she said.

 “That is where it all started,” she explained.
 “Once I figured it out, I just started going on from there.”